Milton Ebbins: Association with the Kennedys and Marilyn Monroe

 Being so closely connected with the Kennedy family afforded him the opportunity to become very well acquainted with Marilyn Monroe.
 He experienced a few interesting incidents with the blond bombshell.
-One evening in February of 1962, about an hour before a New York dinner party was supposed to take place, which was being given in honor of President Kennedy by socialite FiFi Fell at her Park Avenue penthouse, Ebbins was asked to pick up Monroe at her apartment and bring her to the party.
+One evening in February 1962, about an hour before a New York dinner party was supposed to take place, which was being given in honor of President Kennedy by socialite FiFi Fell at her Park Avenue penthouse, Ebbins was asked to pick up Monroe at her apartment and bring her to the party.
 After patiently waiting two hours for her to get ready, Ebbins walked into her bedroom, uninvited, to see if she was ready yet.
 (Peter Lawford, who was already at the party, anxiously waiting for the two of them to arrive, angrily telephoned Ebbins twice to see what the holdup was.
-Since he was being pressured by Lawford to hurry up and get her over there, Ebbins felt as though he had no other recourse but to intrude into Monroe’s bedroom.)
-When he did, however, he noticed her “sitting at her vanity table, naked, staring at herself in the mirror,” stated James Spada in a Vanity Fair article that was excerpted from his biography Peter Lawford: The Man Who Kept the Secrets.
+Since he was being pressured by Lawford to hurry up and get her over there, Ebbins felt as though he had no other recourse but to intrude into Monroe's bedroom.)
+When he did, however, he noticed her "sitting at her vanity table, naked, staring at herself in the mirror," stated James Spada in a Vanity Fair article that was excerpted from his biography Peter Lawford: The Man Who Kept the Secrets.
 After about 30 minutes of helping her get dressed, both Ebbins and Monroe left in a chauffeured limousine and headed to the party.

 Another interesting Marilyn Monroe incident that Ebbins was involved in happened on May 19, 1962.
 That was the memorable day that he escorted Monroe to Madison Square Garden where she sang Happy Birthday, Mr. President.

 The final Marilyn Monroe incident that Ebbins was involved in happened on the eve of her death.
 Peter Lawford called him after speaking to Monroe, asking Ebbins to try and get in touch with her psychiatrist.
-Unable to reach him, Ebbins later called Monroe’s lawyer.
+Unable to reach him, Ebbins later called Monroe's lawyer.
 Her lawyer took control of the situation at that point.